obijuankenobiii/inx/README.md

 ### Web Flash

-1. Connect your Xteink X4 to your computer with USB-C.
+1. Connect your Xteink device to your computer with USB-C.
 2. Download `firmware.bin` from the [releases page](https://github.com/obijuankenobiii/inx/releases).
 3. Open [xteink.dve.al](https://xteink.dve.al/).
 4. Flash the firmware using the OTA fast flash controls.